 Key Contributions

-• Introduces affective-discursive ecology as a conceptual frame for far-right communication on visual platforms.
+• Introduces the concept of the affective–discursive ecology to theorise far-right communication on Instagram.

-• Delivers a large-scale multimodal empirical study of Reels — an under-examined format in extremism research.
+• Provides a large-scale multimodal empirical analysis of far-right Reels — an under-studied format.

-• Demonstrates a methodological pairing of algorithmic ethnography with multimodal discourse analysis.
+• Demonstrates a combined methodology of algorithmic ethnography and multimodal discourse analysis for studying extremism on visual platforms.

 Methods